 Students must submit an electronic declaration for all courses (including the compulsory ones) that are going to attend in each semester, before the start of the courses of the respective semester (within a period of two weeks).
 A student who will not submit this declaration will not be able to attend the courses of the indicative Programme.
 The replacement of a declared semi-compulsory course is not allowed after the expiration of the deadline for the submission of the electronic declaration.
 The replacement of a declared elective course shall also not be permitted after the expiration of the period within which the electronic declaration may be submitted, but it is possible before the next winter or spring semester in which this is taught.
-The same applies to all Specialization Stream Elective courses, except for one, which is allowed to be replaced with a similar course after the end of the electronic declaration by fourth-year students.
-This will be done during the electronic declaration of the due courses, for period of at least ten (10) days after three (3) weeks since the end of the examination period.
+The same applies to all Specialization Stream Elective courses, except for one, which is allowed to be replaced with a similar course after the end of the due courses, for period of at least ten (10) days after three (3) weeks since the end of the examination period.
 Specialization Stream or Core Elective Courses that are replaced with other courses are deleted from the student's card.